gbif/ssg-gb27/content/en.md

 Following the GB27 events, on 23-25 September 2020, the [Biodiversity Summit 2020](https://www.idigbio.org/content/biodiversity-summit-2020) will take place.

-GBIF delegates who wish to attend both the GB27 events and the Biodiversity Summit 2020 must remember to register [here](https://gb27.gbif.org/en/registration/) for the GB27 events and [here](https://www.eventbrite.com/e/biodiversity-summit-2020-tickets-85264844445) for the Biodiversity Summit 2020.
+GBIF delegates who wish to attend both the GB27 events and the Biodiversity Summit 2020 must remember to register for both events:
+* [here](https://gb27.gbif.org/en/registration/) for the GB27 events, and
+* [here](https://www.eventbrite.com/e/biodiversity-summit-2020-tickets-85264844445) for the Biodiversity Summit 2020.